shawndeprey/katt-electron/README.md

 npx electron-builder -w
 ```

 The following will build for Linux devices.
+(Broken ATM)
 ```shell
 npx electron-builder -l
 ```

 The following will build for Mac devices.
+(Broken ATM)
 ```shell
 npx electron-builder -m
 ```